 - Useful examples

-Run configurations allow users to define how to execute programs written in their language.
+Run configurations allow you to define how to execute programs, written in your language.

 An existing run configuration can be executed either from run configurations box, located on the main toolbar,

 by the "Run" menu item in the main menu

 Also run configurations could be executed/created for nodes, models, modules and project.
 For example, JUnit run configuration could run all tests in selected project, module or model.
 See Run configurations creators on how to implement such behavior for you run configurations.

 To summarize, run configurations define the following things:

 - On creation stage:

 - how to create a configuration from node(s), model(s), module(s), project.

 - On configuration stage: